wesleycamargo/azure-docs.pt-br/articles/media-services/media-services-configure-fmle-live-encoder.md

 ## <a name="test-playback"></a>Reprodução de teste

 Navegue até a ferramenta AMSE e clique com botão direito do mouse no canal a ser testado.
-No menu, passe o mouse sobre **Reproduzir a Visualização** e selecione **Azure Media Player**.
+No menu, passe o mouse sobre **Reproduzir a Visualização** e selecione **Player de Mídia do Azure**.

     ![fmle](./media/media-services-fmle-live-encoder/media-services-fmle8.png)